JOHN McCOLL

 IN THE STUDIO

-My painting technique is
+My painting technique can vary from

-I plan out my paintings before I start painting with a brush, working out compositions and color combinations that will most effectively capture the drama of the landscape.
-I work with a limited palette of 9 colors, which I mix into a wide variety of hues and values appropriate to the scene I am creating.
-You can see the texture of every brush stroke in my paintings, since I do not layer or thin my paint with solvent.
-The result is an impasto oil painting with additional depth and movement from the texture of the paint.
+I work with a limited palette typically of 9 colors which I mix into a wide variety of hues and values appropriate and customizing to the scene I am creating.
+Typically one can see the texture of every brush stroke in my paintings, since I do not layer or thin my paint with solvent.
+I do experiment with methods so I don't hold myself strictly to one approach.
+I enjoy seeing the paint-the depth and movement from the texture.